GSA/digitalgov.gov/content/posts/2014-04-28-in-crowdsourcing-competitions-defining-the-problem-is-half-the-battle.md

   - United States Department of Homeland Security
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/250-x-188-Ideation-ChallengeGov-training-photo-4.jpg" alt="photo of post-it notes and papers for ideas" %}After leading a complex effort to crowdsource ideas to solve a problem facing your agency, the last thing you want to hear is that the innovative solutions you received don’t actually help remedy the issue.
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/250-x-188-Ideation-ChallengeGov-training-photo-4.jpg" alt="photo of post-it notes and papers for ideas" %}After leading a complex effort to crowdsource ideas to solve a problem facing your agency, the last thing you want to hear is that the innovative solutions you received don’t actually help remedy the issue.

 <p dir="ltr">
   More than 20 federal innovators recently took part in a workshop offered to avoid such a scenario.
 The Department of Homeland Security’s Meredith Lee, who also serves as the volunteer lead for the <a href="https://max.omb.gov/community/display/Planning/Ideation+Community+of+Practice+%28Idea+Generation+Tools%29">Federal Ideation Community of Practice</a> (ICOP), led the participants through various exercises to help agencies learn to identify and define the problems they face; a key part of the process of any ideation exercise and/or challenge competition.
 </p>

 <p dir="ltr">